opendatasoft/ods-documentation/source/using_api/v1/records_api.rst

 Records Analysis API
 --------------------

-This API provides powerfull analytics features over a set of selected records.
+This API provides powerful analytics features over a set of selected records.
 It returns analyzed results in light and easy to parse format which can used as an input of modern charting libraries such as **Highchart.js** or **D3.js**.

 **API endpoint**: ``/api/records/1.0/analyze``